-Matthew Lloyd’s clever remodelling of an inner London estate for Camden council shows the value of high-quality, healthy communal space in public – and private – housing
+Matthew Lloyd’s clever remodelling of an inner London estate shows the value of high-quality healthy communal space

 For most people in Britain, the popular conception of a council estate probably remains a 1960s public housing development with tower blocks, deck access and prefabricated construction.
 While UK council housebuilding did indeed reach its historic peak just before this period under the Conservative government of the 1950s, as with so much of modern life, the council estate is actually a Victorian invention.

 Over the next two decades the Edwardians rapidly expanded this fledging prototype but what is truly extraordinary about these early estates is how radically different they are from their later modernist forms.
 The Grade II-listed Bourne Estate in Clerkenwell, central London is one of the best examples of this early type of social housing and it displays many of the features common to its genre.